OpenSLO/slogen/README.md

 slogen service/search.yaml
 slogen ~/team-a/slo/ ~/team-b/slo ~/core/slo/login.yaml
 slogen ~/team-a/slo/ -o team-a/tf
-slogen ~/team-a/slo/ -o team-a/tf --apply
+slogen ~/team-a/slo/ -o team-a/tf --apply --clean

 Available sub-commands:
-help          Help about any command new           create a sample config from given profile validate      config is as per OpesSLO standards and has valid values. completion    generate the autocompletion script for the specified shell
+help          Help about any command list          utility command to get additional info about your sumo resources e.g. destroy       destroy the content generated from the slogen command, equivalent to 'terraform destroy' new           create a sample config from given profile validate      config is as per OpesSLO standards and has valid values. completion    generate the autocompletion script for the specified shell